AyeshaIrshad1337/NLP/README.md

 **You will find Co-occurence matrix in Co_matrix.ipynb**
 # Word Embedding
 ## Wrod2Vec(day 27):
+Word2Vec is trained on the Google News Dataset, which contains about 100 billion words.
 + shallow two-layer neural networks having once input layer, one hidden layer and one output layer.
 + Word2Vec utilize two models.
 A sentence is divided into groups of n words.
 The model is trained by sliding the window of n words.